alikamrann/NewsApp/README.md

 2. Open the project in Android Studio.

+3. Getting an API Key: To obtain an API key for your project, you can visit a website like [https://newsapi.org/].

-3. Build and run the app on an emulator or a physical device.
+4. Build and run the app on an emulator or a physical device.

-4. Explore the codebase and start making your customizations.
+5. Explore the codebase and start making your customizations.

 ## Contribution